pagarevijayy/vijay-pagare-blog/content/about.md

 date = 2025-08-07
 +++

-Heya 👋 I’m Vijay Pagare—a senior software engineer, writer, and wannabe creator.
+Heya 👋 I’m Vijay Pagare—a senior software engineer, writer, and a hobbyist creator.

-I build stuff and create content to make internet more useful, inspiring, and fun place.
+I build stuff, enjoy side hustles, and create content.
 I love experimenting and mostly do one shot writing.
 Outside tech, my interest lies in sports, spirituality, and travel.

 #### Linkedin Introduction